 What Are the Signs & Symptoms of PV?

 Polycythemia vera (PV) is a chronic blood cancer.
 This means it lasts a long time and may never go away.
 Some people with PV may not have symptoms.
 Others have severe symptoms that interfere with their daily lives.
-PV is also a progressive disease.
-This means that it may advance or get worse with time.
+PV is a progressive disease, it may change or get worse with time.
 Changes in your symptoms may be a possible sign of disease progression.
 That’s why it’s important to have open, honest communication with your Healthcare Professional.